 Unwanted or used musical instruments in working or almost working order can be brought to the Salem YMCA for a volunteer music instruction program.
 Call the Y at 978-744-0351.

 Musical Instruments can also be donated to The Musary in Hamilton.
 They accept and refurbish instruments for students.

-- Cans of latex paint may be dried out and set out for curbside trash collection, with the lids off.
+- Cans of latex paint may be dried out and placed in your curbside trash bin, with the lids off.
 Let evaporate outside or add kitty litter to speed drying.
 These will not be accepted at Household Hazardous Waste Day.

 - Please do not put oil based paint in the trash.
 Bring it to Hazardous Waste Day or drop it off at one of these locations: